richardboat/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Richard Adjei-Boateng is a final year Masters Student Studying Mathematics with a specialization in Mathematical Economics at the Western Kentucky University.
+Richard Adjei-Boateng is a final year Masters student studying Mathematics with a specialization in Mathematical Economics at the Western Kentucky University.
 His research interests include copula modeling, data science and Economics.

 He also loves to play active sports.